-Escambia County shall create recreational opportunities for the citizens of Escambia County through the provision of County facilities and coordination with state and federal agencies and the private sector.
+Escambia County shall create recreational opportunities for the citizens of Escambia County through the provision of County facilities and coordination with the federal, state, and private sectors. state and federal agencies and the private sector.

 OBJ REC 1.1 Recreational Facilities Access